sudoskys/StableDiffusionBook/docs/GettingStarted/state.en.md

 * You must provide a means of obtaining a "transparent version" of the material

-The specific protocols of the document refer to [FDL](https://www.gnu.org/licenses/fdl-1.3.html), subject to the repository copy.
+The specific protocols of the document refer to [FDL](https://www.gnu.org/licenses/fdl-1.3.html), subject to this repository copy.